Charlotte Kok’s Wicked Winning Ways – posted 21 February 2026

 Reality emerged carrying an audit log.

-And somewhere in Findex… or was it Crowe?
+And somewhere in CorpX… or was it Y?

-A lawyer sighed softly and whispered, “Uh oh.”
+A lawyer sighed softly and whispered, “Oh my!”

 But even the grandest charade